Saturnalia was one of the most important Roman festivals.

-Saturnalia was THE most important Roman festival.
-Heavy on feasting, fun and gifts, it was originally celebrated in Ancient Rome for only a day around 17 December, but it was so popular it expanded into a week or even longer, despite Augustus’ efforts to reduce it to three days, and Caligula’s, to five.
+Heavy on feasting, fun and gifts, it was originally celebrated in the early days of Ancient Rome for one day only around 17 December.However, it became so popular that it expanded into a week or even longer, despite Augustus’ efforts to reduce it to three days, and Caligula’s, to five.

-Like today’s Christmas, this holy day (feriae publicae) had a serious origin: for the Romans it was to honour the god of sowing, Saturn.
-And if nothing else, Romans were a superstitious lot; like many ancient cultures, religious ceremonies and observances held an important place in their lives.
+Like today’s Christmas, this holy day (feriae publicae) had a serious origin.
+For the Romans, it was to honour the god of sowing, Saturn.
+And if nothing else, Romans were a superstitious lot.
+Like many ancient cultures, religious ceremonies and observances held an important place in their lives.
+Actually, a sense of religion and, dare I say, superstition ran through everything they did.
+No journey, no contract and no property transfer was complete without an offering and some prayers.

-But also like modern Christmas, it was a festival day (dies festus).
+But also like modern Christmas, the 17 december was a festival day (dies festus).
 After sacrifice at the temple, there was a public banquet, which Livy says was introduced in 217 BC.
 Afterwards, according to the poet Macrobius, the celebrants shouted ‘Io, Saturnalia‘ at a riotous feast in the temple.

-Modern mid-winter habits echo Roman ones – increased, often extravagant shopping, conspicuous and over-indulgent eating and drinking, visiting friends, receiving visits from not-particular-friends who are only after a drink, and exchanging gifts, particularly of wax candles (cerei), and earthenware figurines (sigillaria).
+Modern mid-winter habits echo Roman ones – increased, often extravagant shopping, conspicuous and over-indulgent eating and drinking, visiting friends and receiving visits from not-particular-friends who are only after a drink.
+A few days later, reckoned to be 23 December in our modern calendar, small gifts were exchanged particularly wax candles (cerei), and earthenware figurines (sigillaria).

-Everybody dressed in bright clothes, masters served meals to their slaves who were permitted the unaccustomed freedoms of leisure and gambling.
-A member of the familia (household) was appointed Saturnalicius princeps, roughly equivalent to the Lord of Misrule.
+On the first day, everybody dressed in bright clothes, masters served meals to their slaves who were permitted the unaccustomed freedoms of leisure and gambling.
+A member of the familia (household) was appointed saturnalicius princeps, roughly equivalent to the Lord of Misrule.
 Of course, it often got completely out of hand…

 The poet Catullus describes Saturnalia as ‘the best of days’ while Seneca complains that the ‘whole mob has let itself go in pleasures’.
 Pliny the Younger writes that he retired to his room while the rest of the household celebrated.
 Sound familiar?

-Macrobius described a banquet of pagan literary celebrities in Rome which classicists date to between 383 and 430 AD.
-So Saturnalia was alive and well under Christian emperors, but no longer as an official religious holiday.
+Macrobius described a banquet of pagan literary celebrities in Rome which classicists date to between 383 and 430 AD – quite late in the Roman Empire.
+So Saturnalia was alive and well to some extent under Christian emperors, but no longer as an official religious holiday.

 But alongside ran the Dies Natalis Solis Invicti (the birthday of the ‘unconquerable sun’), a festival celebrating the renewal of light and the coming of the new year and which took place on 25 December.
+Perhaps this resonates with the winter solstice when days have reached their shortest and hours of daylight start lengthening again.
 By the middle of the fourth century AD, the dominant Christian religion had integrated the Dies Natalis into their celebration of Christmas.

 Ever since the end of the Roman Empire, but especially when Roman texts were rediscovered and all things Roman became fashionable again from the Renaissance onwards, people have speculated about what Saturnalia really looked like.